steve-kim-96/Personal-Learning/random-functions/README.md

 # Purpose

 The purpose of this folder is to just play around with functions that I find interesting and fun.
-This, as the name suggests, doesn't really have a purpose other than me just exploring the different parts of JavaScript/TypeScript.
+This, as the name suggests, doesn't really have a purpose other than me just exploring the different parts of JavaScript